dwheaton/dwheaton.github.io/_posts/2015-10-02-github-pages-setup.markdown

 You are finally done!
 Go ahead and run `jekyll serve --watch` and you can preview your site at [locahost:4000](localhost:4000).

-> Actually, just kidding, if you're like me you got an error "Could not find a JavaScript runtime" and SUPRISE, you have to install that.
+> Actually, just kidding, if you're like me you got an error "Could not find a JavaScript runtime" and SUPRISE, you have to install one more thing :-P

 Go ahead and grumble while you `sudo apt-get install nodejs` (seriously, you didn't think you'd actually get out of here without upgrading ruby and installing NodeJS). re-run jekyll serve.
 TADA!